 Editor's note: From thousands of afterlife testimonies, we learn that the traditional concept of "angel" is rather errant.
 There are no beings with large bird-wings over there.
 However, advanced astral persons do, in fact, serve in the capacity of personal guides, helpers, ministrants - "angels," if you will.

-The stories below were offered by people personally known to me - which begs the question: if two people in my circle of acquaintances might offer dramatic stories of heaven-sent help, might there not be for us, out there in the marketplace, thousands or millions of these examples of rescue, if we could access them? - to say nothing of the likely possibility that "angels" have helped us in our daily lives, without our awareness.
+The stories below were offered by people personally known to me - which begs the question: if three in my circle of acquaintances might offer dramatic stories of heaven-sent help, might there not be for us, out there in the marketplace, thousands or millions of these examples of rescue, if we could access them? - to say nothing of the likely possibility that "angels" have helped us in our daily lives, without our awareness.

 as in It's A Wonderful Life, she met an angel on a bridge

 As I've been a Word Gems enthusiast for quite some time now, I'd like to share a story with you that you may find to be interesting.
 This story is true and factual...I will relate it just as it happened to me.
 There is no need for embellishment.

 The day began quite like any other... tears in the shower at the deafening silence in my apartment (against my wishes, my two kids were now casualties of divorce and living with their father).
 I, fueled by two cups of "high test" espresso, dashed down the stairs toward my car for the morning commute...the staccato tapping of my wing-tipped pumps echoed in the stairwell.
 The traffic jam on the freeway threatened to make me late for work (not good as I had just started this job only weeks before!).
 The divorce, my kids being gone, the struggle with money (I had to pay my alcoholic Ex child support!), the new job...the chaos of my "new" life was beginning to take its toll.
 Tears oozed up to the surface.
 Swallowing my tears, I lit another cigarette and chanted my "mantra..."never let 'em see you cry!"